 The accompanying notes are an integral part of the consolidated financial statements As per our report of even date attached

 For B S R & Co.
-LLP Chartered Accountants For and on behalf of the Board of Directors of HCL Technologies Limited
+LLP Chartered Accountants Firm's Registration No. : 101248W/W-100022 For and on behalf of the Board of Directors of HCL Technologies Limited